 How Section 75 protects your credit card purchases

-Paying for goods and services with a credit card offers you extra protection if something goes wrong.
+Paying for goods and services with a credit card offers you extra financial protection if something goes wrong.
 Under Section 75 of consumer credit law in many cases you’ll be able to claim your money back.
 Our guide explains what you need to know.

 What protection do I have on my credit card purchases?